sdargoeuves/noodleops-mkdocs/docs/posts/2025-02-getting-started-with-blog/index.md

 Looking back, this is probably where I should have started – figuring out my needs first.
 But the problem was, I didn't really know what I needed!
 It was only when I started playing around with Hugo and different themes that things became clearer, and I began to figure out what I didn't like or what was missing.

-Now that I had a clearer picture, here's what was on my wishlist:
+Now that I had a clearer picture, here's what was on my wish list:

 - [x] Write my posts in Markdown
 - [x] No CSS required and very little HTML